 Library Materials Delivery Service

-A service where library materials are sent to Distance Education students and faculty that reside outside of Hidalgo and Starr counties.
+A service where library materials are sent to Distance Learning students and faculty that reside outside of Hidalgo and Starr counties.
 All requests must follow the Library Materials Delivery Service Procedures.

 An individual that uses the library in-person or online.